Carolina Tennis Patrons Foundation

 New inductees are selected each year by a Hall of Fame Selection Committee and are inducted during the Hall of Fame Banquet held each December during the USTA South Carolina Annual Meeting.
 Their portraits are unveiled at the banquet and are hung in the Hall of Fame.
 Through 2016 the Hall of Fame has 63 inductees.

 funds for the Patrons Foundation are received through contributions, fund raising projects and USTA South Carolina.
 The SCTPF supports much more than just the Hall of Fame, offering grants to individual junior tennis players to help with travel and equipment expenses, grants to youth community programs and assistance with South Carolina high school tennis.
-Three $2,000 college scholarships are also awarded to incoming college freshmen each year.
+Four $2,000 college scholarships are also awarded to incoming college freshmen each year.
 One of the scholarships is named in memory of Randall G. Heffron, D.M.D. and is funded through the Coastal Community Foundation.
 A second scholarship is named in memory of the Hall of Fame's founder, Jim Russell.
 The third scholarship is named in honor of former USTA South Carolina, USTA Southern and USTA President Lucy Garvin.
+A fourth scholarship, the Foster Family Scholarship is funded by Amy Foster Martin in memory of her parents, Sonny and Jerry Foster, and her brother Larry Foster.
 Tax deductible contributions are welcome.
 Checks payable to SCTPF may be mailed to PO Box 843, Belton, SC 29627.

 Thank you for your interest in the South Carolina Tennis